 |Perhaps the greatest social service that can be rendered by anybody to the country and to mankind is to bring up a family.—George Bernard Shaw|

-I was very fortunate in that I was able to telecommute when Katie was small, so she didn’t have to go right into a day care.
-That let us continue the closeness we’d had during the pregnancy (yes, I am absolutely certain she was a person before her actual date of birth).
+I was very fortunate in that I was able to telecommute when Katie was very small (yep, all the way back in 1990–1991), so she didn’t have to go right into a daycare.
+That let us continue the closeness we’d had during the pregnancy.
+(Yes, I am absolutely certain she was a person long before her actual date of birth).
 I think that being able to breastfeed her and keep her home gave her immune system a healthy start, in addition to having other benefits.
-I realize that all women can’t do the same, but I do think it is beneficial if there’s any way you can possibly manage to be home with your child for at least the first few months of his or her life —and I do believe that every family needs to have at least one adult at home full-time as long as there are children in the house (it’s easier to do that in households with more than two adults, which is one of the reasons I’m in favor of expanded families).
-I was able to carry her around with me while I worked and cooked and did everything else —I think that gives kids a real sense of security later on.1I’ve recently been informed that I practiced attachment parenting but I’d never heard the phrase back then.
+I realize that all women can’t do the same, but I do think it is beneficial if there’s any way you can possibly manage to be home with your child for at least the first few months of his or her life.
+I do believe that every family needs to have at least one adult at home full-time as long as there are children in the house.
+(It’s easier to do that in households with more than two adults, which is one of the reasons I’m in favor of expanded families).
+I was able to carry her around with me while I worked and cooked and did everything else.
+I think that helps to give kids a solid sense of security later on.1I’ve recently been informed that I practiced attachment parenting, but I’d never heard the phrase back then.
 Looking at attachment parenting sites, a lot of people seem to confuse it with permissive parenting, so I’m not wholly comfortable with the label.

 Many parents seem to still be children themselves.
-This isn’t an age thing, although it is more obvious when teenagers have children.
+That isn’t an age thing, although it is more obvious when teenagers have children.
 It is an issue of maturity.
 If you accidentally got pregnant, despite the easy availability of birth control in our country, just how responsible are you, anyway?
-I heard someone say once that birds don’t lay eggs on branches, but in nests.
+I heard someone say once that birds don’t lay eggs on branches but in nests.
 They prepare before the eggs are laid.
 Why can’t humans do as much as birds?
 I honestly believe that better planning before parenthood would greatly reduce the number of children who experience various kinds of abuse in our society.